themefisher/pinwheel-astro/README.md

 <!-- small description -->

 <!-- key features -->
-## Key Features
+## 📌 Key Features

+- 📄 17+ Pre-designed pages
-- Highly customizable (Color, Font, Menu, Social Links, SEO Meta Tags, etc.)
+- 🎨 Highly customizable (Color, Font, Menu, Social Links, SEO Meta Tags, etc.)
-- Taxonomy support
+-  🗃️ Taxonomy support
-- Fast by default (95+ Google PageSpeed Score)
+-  ⚡ Fast by default (95+ Google PageSpeed Score)
-- Netlify setting pre-configured
+-  🔧 Netlify setting pre-configured
-- Contact form support
+-  📝 Contact form support
-- Support OG image
+-  🖼️ Support OG image
-- Write and update content in Markdown / MDX
+-  📝 Write and update content in Markdown / MDX
-- MDX components auto import
+-  💻 MDX components auto import
-- Includes draft pages and posts
+-  📝 Includes draft pages and posts
-- Built with Tailwind CSS framework
+-  🎨 Built with Tailwind CSS framework
-- Fully responsive on desktops, tablets, and smartphones
+-  📱 Fully responsive on desktops, tablets, and smartphones
-- SEO Friendly
+-  🔍 SEO Friendly
+-  💬 Disqus comment support

+## 📄 17+ Pre-Designed Pages

+- 🏠 Home
+- 🛠️ How it works
+- 🌟 Features
+- 📝 Blog
+- 📝 Blog Single
+- 🗂️ Categories
+- 🗂️ Category Single
+- 👤 About
+- 📞 Contact
+- 💼 Career
+- 💼 Career Single
+- 💰 Pricing
+- 📜 Changelog
+- 🔑 Sign In
+- 🔑 Sing Up
+- 🔗 Integrations
+- 🔗 Integration Single
+- 📜 Terms and Conditions
+- 💡 Elements

 <!-- installation -->
-## Installation
+## 🛠️ Installation

 After downloading the template, you have some prerequisites to install.
 Then you can run it on your localhost.
 You can view the package.json file to see which scripts are included.